Razón de ser

 tbl_summary(include = -"patientid") # we don't need patient IDs in our table

-Now let’s recode this data frame using recode_vrs()
+Now let’s recode this data frame using recode_vrs(), and

 view the new, recoded data frame, which we name here as